MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Germany/how-to-enter-physical-inventory-orders.md

 # Enter Physical Inventory Orders
 A physical inventory order is a complete document that consists of a physical inventory order header and some physical inventory order lines.
 The information on a physical inventory header describes how to take the physical inventory.
 You can fill in the header manually.
 You can create a physical inventory order and relate it to one or more physical inventory recordings.

 The physical inventory order lines contain the information about the items and their locations.
-You can create the physical inventory order lines manually, or you can let the program automatically create physical inventory order lines for you.
+You can create the physical inventory order lines manually, or you can let application automatically create physical inventory order lines for you.
 You can do this by using batch jobs.

 Before you can create physical inventory orders you have to set up properties for physical inventory.
 For more information, see [Set Up Physical Inventory Documents](how-to-set-up-physical-inventory-documents.md).